Anarchy (international relations): Realism

-The Realist theory of international relations asserts that states are the main power players in international politics.
+The Realist theory of international relations asserts that states are the main power players in world politics.
 Realists respond to the anarchic world system by assuming a "self-help" doctrine, believing they can rely on no one but themselves for security.
 They believe that in the anarchical system, the basic motive of a state's behavior is survival, which they see in relative terms; holding that the increased security of one state will necessarily lead to a decrease in security of others.
 Thus, states are forced to constantly take into account that others might have more power than them or are planning to gain more power and are so forced to do the same, leading to competition and balancing.

 According to the classic realist thinker Niccolò Machiavelli, the desire for more power is rooted in the flawed nature of humanity, which extends itself into the political world, and leads states to continuously struggle to increase their capabilities.
 Another traditional realist, Hans Morgenthau, claimed “international politics is struggle for power” elaborating, that “the struggle for power is universal in time and space”.

 Key to the realist belief is the conviction that power must be defined in military terms.
 Realism asserts that stronger military power will lead states to their ultimate goals, being either a hegemon for Offensive Realists or to a balance of power for defensive realists.
 In his 1988 article "Anarchy and the Limits of Cooperation", Joseph Grieco wrote: “for realists, international anarchy fosters competition and conflict among states and inhibits their willingness to cooperate even when they share common interests”.
 Therefore, realists see no reason to believe that states can ever trust each other, and must rely on themselves (the self-help doctrine) in the anarchic world system.
 In the course of providing for one's own security, the state in question will automatically be fueling the insecurity of other states.
 This spiral of insecurity is known as the "security dilemma".